 Nicholas Ord joined the New England Auto Museum board in 2013 following 18 months as a volunteer working in a marketing consulting capacity for the organization.
 Nick is a Principal in Intermark LLC in Darien CT providing management services to the beverage industry.
 His career included extensive experience in advertising, promotion and international product development with major companies such as Pepsi-Cola and General Foods.
 He is a graduate of Brown University and has served as past president and director of the Brown Alumni Association in Fairfield County.
 Nick is a lifelong car enthusiast and worked as co-organizer for the annual Darien Collector Car Show, the predecessor to the NEAM Fathers’ Day Car Show.
-He recently became the proud owner of a 1984 BMW 520i Q-ship powered by a later model 3.2 liter M3 engine.
+A BMW-phile, his garage includes an M3-powered 1984 520i Euro Spec and a 2002 540i Dinan M-Sport.

 Dean Miller is a retired financial executive who spent most of his career at GE Capital after earning his CPA in public accounting.
 He graduated summa cum laude from Syracuse University.